-Calorimeters are a tool used in calorimetric testing (calorimetry), which is the process of measuring heat, enthalpy or specific heat capacity for both chemical reactions and physical changes in a given system.
+Calorimeters are a tool used in calorimetric testing (calorimetry), which measures heat, enthalpy or specific heat capacity for both chemical reactions and physical changes in a given system.

 For both the academic researcher and the industry professional, there are various types of calorimeters out there in the marketplace.

-Regardless of the intended application, how and why each type could (and should) be used is vitally important in the choice process and this article aims to shed some light on how different types of calorimeters operate, to help both researchers and industry purchasers make an informed choice.
+Regardless of the intended application, how and why each type could (and should) be used is vitally important in the choice process.
+This article aims to shed some light on how different types of calorimeters operate, to help both researchers and industry purchasers make an informed choice.